Free guide to morning sickness and hyperemesis gravidarum care

 Of the antioxidant amino acids, tryptophan, in particular, has been investigated for its potential to improve pregnancy outcomes through its very complicated antioxidant cascade (including its role as precursor to melatonin itself, which in turn has it’s own powerful antioxidant cascade).

-By the way, in simple terms, what it means when something has an antioxidant cascade is that it can go through multiple chemical transformations, and each time it releases electrons (e-) that the body can use to balance redox reactions and counteract oxidative stress.
+In simple terms, what it means when something has an antioxidant cascade is that it can go through multiple chemical transformations, and each time it releases electrons (e-) that the body can use to balance redox reactions and counteract oxidative stress.

 There are other amino acids with antioxidant potential, too, and this is one of the aspects of a high-protein diet I think most people (even proponents of) have been overlooking.